Volunteering and job opportunities for those affected by the coronavirus

 The checklist is available on GOV.UK.

-As set out on the NHS England website, NHS England is looking for up to 250,000 volunteers to help up to 1.5 million people who have been asked to shield themselves from coronavirus because of underlying health conditions.
+As set out on the NHS England website, NHS England was looking for volunteers to help people who have been asked to shield themselves from coronavirus because of underlying health conditions.

 The NHS Volunteer Responders initiative is being run, overseen and managed by Royal Voluntary Service.